seananderson/aenea-grammars/README.md

 Grammars for use with [Aenea](https://github.com/dictation-toolbox/aenea) /
 [Dragonfly](https://github.com/t4ngo/dragonfly).

-These are the configuration files that I used to code and edit text entirely by voice.
+These are the configuration files that I use to code and edit text entirely by voice.
 The bulk of my attention so far has been on developing a Vim grammar.